Benzoin96485/Enerzyme/README.md

 ```
 Please see `enerzyme/config/train.yaml` for details and recommended configurations.

-Enerzyme saves the preprocessed dataset, split indices, final `<configuration yaml file>`, and the best model to the `<output directory>`.
+Enerzyme saves the preprocessed dataset, split indices, final `<configuration yaml file>`, and the best/last model to the `<output directory>`.

 ## Evaluation